-Chicken & Dumplings…Using flour, a little butter or shortening and chicken broth made a meal that “everyone” loved!
+Chicken & Dumplings…Using just flour, a little butter or shortening, chicken**, chicken broth (made from water by boiling the chicken), and salt and pepper makes a very economical meal that “everyone” in my family loves!

 INGREDIENTS: